ingonyama-zk/icicle/docs/docs/icicle/core.md

 #### G2

-Used only in a [curve mode](#compiling-for-a-curve) to add G2 definitions into a build.
+Used only in [curve mode](#compiling-for-a-curve) to add G2 definitions.
 Also adds G2 MSM.

 Default: `OFF`